 Thin, dense uniform coatings adhere precisely to tight dimensions without edge build-up, ensuring consistently high quality application every time.
-Developed to adhere to any base metal, our distinct coatings offer excellent protection against wear, galling, friction and corrosion.
+Developed to adhere to most ferrous base metals, our distinct coatings offer excellent protection against wear, galling, friction and corrosion.

 Thin dense chrome coatings create a microfinish that helps disperse lubricants as well as eliminate friction on sliding surfaces.
 They reproduce, with precise detail, the surface morphology of the original metallic substrate, and they improve a base metal’s surface hardness and porosity to eliminate micro-cracks that otherwise promote corrosion.
 Thanks to the microfinish, there is no edge build-up.
 That means there’s no need for costly grinding and machining.
 And, their low processing temperatures allow parts to be processed at any point in their service life without affecting the substrate’s properties.